IlgarLunin/UE4PieMenuPlugin-docs/README.md

 ![shortcuts](img/shortcuts.png)

 While buttons are pressed, move mouse pointer aside.
+To execute menu action, release shortcut with menu entry being selected.

 ## How to setup python menu
 Python menu is special one!